 Many states and several cities have their own False Claims Act cases.
 Although awards in federal cases tend to be higher, this case shows that million dollar awards are possible even in municipal cases.

 If you know of fraud against the federal government or any other public enterprise, give us a call.
+We also invite food service workers involved with school lunch or other government funded programs to visit our food service whistleblower information page.
 We can help determine whether you may be entitled to a whistleblower award and help you file the required lawsuit necessary to satisfy the requirements of most false claims statutes.
 In the last 12 months we have recovered over $100,000,000.00 for our whistleblower clients.
 More importantly, we helped them return billions to taxpayers.

 MahanyLaw – America’s Whistleblower Lawyers